nokka/nokka.github.io/content/posts/d2-binary-parser.md

 }
 ```

-A simple magical property like strength with ID `0` that only has one section of bits looks like this.
+A simple magical property like strength with ID `0` that only has one section of bits looks like the example below
+and in game it would look like  `+30 to Strength`.

 ```go
 var magicalProperties = map[uint64]MagicalProperty{